openium/symfony-toolkit/README.md

 - getContentFromRequest: get json body from request
 - getFilterParameters: get filter query parameters from request

+### Filters

+Add a class containing filters from the query parameters.

+To get filters, use getFilterParameters in AbstractController.

+You can also use AbstractFilterRepository to define the sort, limit and offset in queries.

 Notes on filters :
 - if the page parameter is passed but not the limit parameter, the limit is set to 10
 - if order-by parameter is passed but not order parameter, order is set to ASC